A Leap among Quantum Computing and Quantum Neural Networks: A Survey: APPENDIX: Background on Quantum Mechanics and Computation

 \subsubsection{Composition of Systems}

 So far, we have considered the case of a single system only.
-However, we may be interested in a composite system of two or more distinct quantum systems.
-The fourth postulate of quantum mechanics describes the state space of composite systems in terms of the states of its component systems.
+However, we may be interested in a composite system of two or more \h{different} quantum systems.
+The fourth postulate of quantum mechanics describes the state space of composite systems in terms of the states of \h{their} component systems.

-\begin{post} The state space of a composite physical system is the tensor product of the state spaces of the individual component physical systems.
+\begin{post} The state-space of a composite physical system is the tensor product of the state spaces of the individual component physical systems.
 Moreover, if $n$ physical system are treated as one combined system and $\ket{\psi_i}$ is the state of the $i$-th system, then the state of the composite system is

 \end{post} The joint state is often compactly denoted as $ \ket{\psi_1, \dots, \psi_n}$ where the symbol $\otimes$ is omitted.
 The postulate asserts that given the states of the component systems, we can compute the state of the combined system by using the tensor product.
 However, not all states of a combined system can be separated into the individual components' tensor product: A combined system is called \textit{entangled} if it cannot be expressed as the tensor product of states of the component systems.